Big Game, Small World

 His account doesn’t simply chronicle how Dr. Naismith’s game spread to the far reaches of the globe.
 Big Game, Small World: A Basketball Adventure also previews the way America’s leading sporting export, invented in Massachusetts by a Canadian clergymen and first taken abroad by missionaries during the 1890s, would become a globally integrated phenomenon on every level, from the grassroots to the NBA, over the first two decades of the new millennium.

-As 3-on-3 prepares to make its Olympic debut at the Tokyo Games in 2021, there’s no better time to revisit Big Game’s unforgettable characters and unlikely staging grounds, from Bhutan to the Philippines, from China to Lithuania, from Brazil to the war-torn Balkans.
+With 3-on-3 having made its Olympic debut in 2021 at the Tokyo Games, there’s no better time to revisit Big Game’s unforgettable characters and unlikely staging grounds, from Bhutan to the Philippines, from China to Lithuania, from Brazil to the war-torn Balkans.

 Team of Broken Dreams